JoshKeegan/xRetry/README.md

 #### In an IDE

-To build and run locally, always build `xRetry.SpecFlowPlugin` with the Release profile before the tests to ensure MSBuild uses the latest version of your changes when building the UnitTests project.
+To build and run locally, always build `xRetry.Reqnroll` and `xRetry.SpecFlow` with the Release profile before the tests to ensure MSBuild uses the latest version of your changes when building the test projects.

 #### From the terminal

-If you install `make` and go to the `build` directory, you can run the following command to run CI locally (run lint, build, run tests and create the NuGet packages):
+If you install `make` and go to the `build` directory, you can run the following command to run CI locally (run lint, build, run tests, generate docs and create the NuGet packages):

 ```bash
 make ci